-The Bank's assessment is that Austraclear has observed the requirements of SSF Standard 16 during the 2013/14 Assessment period.
-Austraclear's approach to tiered participation arrangements is described in further detail under the following sub-standards.
+ASIC's and the Bank's assessment is that Austraclear observes the requirements of Principle 19.
+Austraclear's approach to tiered participation arrangements is described in further detail under the following Key Considerations.

-16.1 A securities settlement facility should ensure that its rules, procedures and agreements allow it to gather basic information about indirect participation in order to identify, monitor and manage any material risks to the securities settlement facility arising from such tiered participation arrangements.
+19.1 A securities settlement facility should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the securities settlement facility arising from such tiered participation arrangements.